 Bonus: Finding Tokens

-Since Algolia is a front-end plugin, all of the required keys can be found somewhere in the HTML or javascript body.
-For example, the keys could be placed in hidden <input>
+Since Algolia is a front-end service, all the required keys are somewhere in the website's HTML or JavaScript code.
+The keys might be in hidden input fields or stored as JavaScript variables.

-With a little bit of parsing magic and pattern matching, we can try to extract these keys:
+With some simple parsing and pattern matching, we can extract these keys automatically:

 import re